-Join Richard Harrington for an in-depth discussion in this video Connecting to a hot-shoe flash, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Connecting to a hot-shoe flash, part of Learning the Canon 6D.

 Many photographers think that a flash is really for only shooting in the dark.
 But, there's also lots of times when flash comes in handy, even in a bright light situation.
 You can use a flash to even out the lighting on the subject's face or to avoid harsh shadows.
 Now, the 6D does not have a built-in flash.
 So, you'll need to purchase an optional speedlight to use with the camera.
 With this, when successfully connected, you can actually make controlling adjustments from the camera that modify the flash.
 Let's start by getting things hooked up.

 Take the flash and make sure that it's powered off.
 On the back here as well, there's a release lever to open up the hot shoe connection.
 Take that, line up the connection, and slide it in.
 It should slide quite easily, as long as it's unlocked.
 Once you've pushed that in all the way, simply flip the lock switch so it becomes attached.
 Now, this is firmly attached, but you're not going to want to carry the camera by this or put any stress down here.
 Once it's connected, you can power up the speedlight.

 Now, if everything's connected correctly, we should see that things are actually communicating.
 When I take a picture, it could potentially fire things on the flash.
 But in order to do this, we need to make sure that the camera is controlling the flash.
 So I'll go into the menu, press the Menu button, and go to the second record tab.
 And you'll see here, External Speedlight control.
 Push the Set button and make sure that flash firing is enabled.
 So select Flash firing.
 Press the Set button, and choose Enable.